auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     I don't expect the situation to be good, given that there are so many different on-screen keyboards.
 You should test against the most popular reputable keyboards, at least.

+[^incremental-key-stretching]:
+    The design principle of incremental key stretching makes the G3P more resistant to a memory eavesdropper who adversarially captures a snapshot of an in-progress G3P computation, as a quality implementation of the G3P will repeatedly forget all of the data that reveals the most efficient cracking attack on the password well before the key-stretching computation has completed.

+    Virtual memory can approximate this kind of eavesdropper, though admittedly it would seem to be a rather unusual situation for an in-progress hash computation to get swapped out to disk, especially relative to the common scenario where  a forgotten or otherwise not strictly necessary copy of your password is hanging out in some inactive bit of memory long enough to get swapped out to disk.

 [^argon2-spec]:
     See [Argon2: the memory-hard function for password hashing and other applications](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf) by Alex Biryukov, Daniel Dinu, and Dmitry Khovratovich